 Born and raised in northeastern China, Song Wanjie (a.k.a Julian Song) is a photographer who jokingly describes himself as a “folk artist with dreams of opening a dumpling restaurant.”
 After tasting his homemade jiaozi first-hand, I’d say his restaurateur ambitions aren’t that farfetched.

 Song has taken an unorthodox career path.
 In college, he originally majored in economics before switching over to advertising, and was only inspired to learn the basics of photography when he was handed a camera and asked to help out on a commercial video shoot.
 Then love stepped in: a significant other gave him a film camera and opened the door to a new world.
-He took to it like a fish in water, snapping as many shots as he could.
-Conscious of his amateur background, he mostly stuck to imitating others—until one day someone asked him, “How come your work looks so much like so-and-so’s?”
+He took to it like a fish to water, snapping as many shots as he could.
+Conscious of his amateur background, he mostly stuck to imitating others, until one day someone asked him, “How come your work looks so much like so-and-so’s?”
 Only then did he realize he needed to find his own style.

 自称为“野路子”，非摄影科班出身的 Julian 最初学习的是经济学，辗转到广告学专业之后，一次广告视频的拍摄需要，他得到了自己的第一个相机，经历一点点的自学摸索的过程后，场景切换到一个浪漫的爱情故事，热恋期对象送他的一个胶片相机打开了他的新世界大门，对摄影这件事，他开始变得如鱼得水。但同样由于“野路子”的自我认知，他大量地去拍摄、积累甚至模仿，直到有一天发现有人对他说“你拍的东西怎么特别像那谁……”，他才突然发现得要找找自己了。